crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Next come your defences.
 For all of them, more is better.

 Armour Class
   Abbreviated to "AC".
-Your AC reduces the amount of damage you suffer from most attacks (with a few rare exceptions), and provides some guaranteed minimum protection against damage from melee attacks.
+When something injures you, your AC reduces the amount of damage you suffer.

 Evasion
   Abbreviated to "EV".
 This helps you avoid being hit by unpleasant things (but